pokowaka/ng-infinite-iscroll/README.md

 # A fast scroller directive for very large sets of data.

 Scrolling large sets using AngularJS that actually work on mobile devices can be quite a challenge!
 What this directive allows you to do is to create a scroll view over a large set of data by only requesting a window of the data that is actually visible.
-It also contains a directive that allows you to group the data in headers.
-See the demo for an example of the two directives.

 This directive only adds a minimal amount of elements to the DOM so it works well on mobile devices.